ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS has validated that the represented email address or phone number in the identifier is suitable for communication with the current user.
 To get such information, the RC MUST use an identity protocol to request and receive additional identity claims.
-While {{request-oidc-claims}} specifies one such method, other identity protocols could also be used on top of GNAP to convey this information and the details of an identity protocol and associated schema are outside the scope of this specification.
+The details of an identity protocol and associated schema are outside the scope of this specification.

 \[\[ [See issue #75](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/75) \]\]